PingOne Advanced Identity Cloud

 11. Complete the steps in the wizard until you reach the Finish page.

-Afterward, you need to create an application group that uses single sign-on (SSO) to access applications.
+In this step, you create an application group that uses single sign-on (SSO) to access applications.

 1. In the AD FS editor, select Application Groups.